DPPOS - DPPOS

 The public health implications of T2D and the high-risk state of Pre-DM cannot be over-stated, with estimated prevalence of ~25 and ~79 million, respectively.
 Type 2 diabetes is the main cause of kidney failure, limb amputations, and new onset blindness in adults and a major cause of heart disease and stroke.
 Type 2 diabetes, which accounts for up to 95 percent of all diabetes cases, becomes more common with increasing age.
 The prevalence of diagnosed diabetes has more than doubled in the last 30 years, due in large part to the upsurge in obesity.

 The goal of DPPOS was to study whether the relatively short-term benefits of delaying diabetes demonstrated in the DPP would translate into long-lasting impact.
-DPPOS had the following major goals, to determine the effect of DPP interventions on: 1) durability of T2D development; 2) early microvascular disease; and 3) atherosclerosis and CVD risk factors.
+DPPOS had the following major goals, to determine the effect of DPP interventions on: 1) durability of T2D development; 2) early microvascular disease (nerve damage and kidney disease); and 3) atherosclerosis and cardiovascular disease risk factors.

 For protocol and more details, see About DPP and About DPPOS.
 For clinical trials.gov information, go to the DPP, DPPOS, and DPPOS-4 listings.
 For study questions, please contact the Coordinating Center here.